 - Sell at pop-up shops and markets.
 Grow your own veggies and make preserves, bake cookies, make handmade goods, or curate vintage.
 Whatever your skill or interest, consider how you can make extra cash selling at weekend markets or a temporary pop-up.

 - Run a summer camp program.
 Alleviate parent burnout after a year of tenuous childcare and schooling.
 Choose one your interests—say math, drama, or wilderness exploration—and create an engaging camp program for young kids.

 But wait, how do I get started?
 It’s as easy as just doing it.
 Set up an online store and get a feel for the tools before committing to a plan, then learn as you go with free resources like the Shopify blog.

 Predict your own future.
-Start a college business and try Shopify free for 14 days
+Start a college business and try Shopify free

 Handpicked summer business ideas and tips for college students

 Hey, what’s your sign?
 We’re less interested in when you were born and more in what makes your tick.
 Here, we’ll hone in on your unique personality type and offer college business suggestions curated just for you.

 You’re our feature sign this month, Outsider, because you’re the most likely to already be planning for your financial future.
 Taking on debt to attend college was likely stressful enough for someone who avoids risk at all costs.
 If you’re already contemplating debt repayment, there are plenty of ways to get ahead of it now, even while you’re still studying.
 For you, starting a business in college could provide some financial peace of mind—allowing you to focus less on money and more on graduation.